FX and New York Times partner for new series 'The Weekly'

 FX and Hulu will air a weekly television series by The New York Times.

 The show's name, "The Weekly," links it to the Times' popular podcast "The Daily."
-The Times is hoping to replicate its success in audio with FX's help.
+With this new move into TV, The Times is hoping to replicate its success in audio.

-The cable channel has licensed "The Weekly" for TV -- marking the channel's "first entry in the ongoing weekly news genre."
+FX has licensed the show for TV -- marking what it calls the channel's "first entry in the ongoing weekly news genre."

 Hulu, which is partly owned by FX's parent company 21st Century Fox, has also licensed the series.
 Episodes will stream on Hulu one day after they premiere on TV.